DrMSAbdullahi/PBMC_RNASeqHCC_PH_Analysis/README.md

 # Persistent homology identifies pathways associated with HCC from PBMC samples

 This is a supplementary material for codes used in the paper:
-Abdullahi et al., "Persistent homology identifies pathways associated with hepatocellular carcinoma from peripheral blood samples", Submitted to "Mathematics" November, 2023.
+Abdullahi et al., "Persistent homology identifies pathways associated with hepatocellular carcinoma from peripheral blood samples", Submitted to "Mathematics" January, 2024.

 ## Table of Contents